RayMunro/dockyard/README.md

 - It survives container restarts and updates.
 - Changing or removing `EDIT_PASSWORD` afterward has no effect — it's only read when no password has been set yet.
-- You can rotate the password anytime afterward via the **Change Password** button that appears in the top bar once unlocked.
+- You can edit the password anytime afterward via the **Change Password** button that appears in the top bar once unlocked.
 - To fully reset (e.g. you forgot the password), delete `auth.json` from the data volume and restart the container with `EDIT_PASSWORD` set again.